bob1de/backwrap/README.md

 # backwrap

-A bash based wrapper for creating backups with borg.
+A bash based wrapper for creating backups with borg or restic.

 Compared to the well-known borgmatic, this wrapper follows another philosophy.
 It aims to have no dependencies other than bash, flock and